-The following are examples of behaviors that would automatically result in permanent removal, removal for 1 academic quarter, or removal for 1 to 6 days.
+The following are examples of behaviors that could result in disciplinary action, up to and including permanent removal, removal for 1 academic quarter, or removal for 1 to 6 days:

-- 1. the use or threat of violence against another student or staff member - 2. intentionally damaging school property or the personal property of other students or staff - 3. possessing or using alcohol or drugs other than medicine prescribed by a doctor to the student - 4. tobacco use, e-cigs use, nicotine use or possession on the school grounds - 5. refusal to complete work assignments or follow the instructions of the alternative program teacher related to work assignment or refusal to comply with instructions intended to maintain a safe and productive learning environment - 6. leaving the area of the school building designated for use by alternative school students
+- 1. the use or threat of violence against another student or staff member - 2. intentionally damaging school property or the personal property of other students or staff - 3. possessing or using alcohol or drugs other than medicine prescribed by a doctor to the student - 4. tobacco use, e-cigs use, nicotine use or possession on the school grounds - 5. refusal to complete work assignments or follow the instructions of the alternative program teacher related to work assignment or refusal to comply with instructions intended to maintain a safe and productive learning environment - 6. leaving the area of the school building designated for use by alternative school students - 7.
+Lack of productivity during group or individual study - 8.
+The use of profane language - 9.
+Arguing with the staff or another student - 10.
+Socializing during group or individual study - 11.
+Dress code violation